• Skip to main content

 • Those where the Mystery Shopper “reveals” themselves as a mystery shopper (usually at the end of the assignment / visit), and may provide feedback and / or recognition to staff members.

-Some companies provide reports that are very brief and basic, and some are long and exhaustive.
+Some companies tend to provide reports that are very brief and basic, and others steer clients towards reports are more comprehensive with lots of narrative.

-It’s obviously possible for reports to be lack important detail, either through an inadequate brief or questionnaire, or through a poor job done by the shopper themselves.
+Differences in the quality of programme design and even survey design are also real and relevant.
+It’s obviously possible for reports to lack important detail, either through an inadequate brief or questionnaire, or through a poor job done by the shopper themselves.

 It’s also very possible for reports to focus on yes/no questions that are too vague or too restrictive, or don’t allow for the variety that exists in real human interactions.
 Some companies provide reports that are very lengthy, and yet don’t necessarily provide much value to the time-pressed reader.

-Indeed, poorly designed projects can fail to highlight real problems, or highlight problems that don’t really exist.
+Indeed, poorly designed projects can fail to highlight real problems.

 We try to focus on the issues that have the highest impact on customer satisfaction and sales.
 Questions are carefully worded in order to be clear, but not overly restrictive.
 We include “scoring questions” where appropriate in addition to “yes or no” questions, and we invite commentary where it’s needed, but not for the sake of it.
 We work closely with clients and welcome their ideas and suggestions, and we’re totally open with them about which areas of their organisation are reported on and how.